yugabyte/yugabyte-db/docs/content/latest/deploy/public-clouds/aws/manual-deployment.md

 # or some reasonable file system), update system ulimits etc.
 #
 # If those steps are done differently and your image already has
-# suitable limits and data directories for Yugabyte to use then
+# suitable limits and data directories for YugabyteDB to use then
 # you may not need to worry about those steps.
 export ADMIN_USER=centos